 Date Written: July 22, 2021

-Most central banks in advanced economies consider issuing central bank digital currencies (CBDCs) to address the declining use of cash and to position themselves against increased competition from Big Tech companies, cryptocurrencies, and stablecoins.
-One crucial design dimension of a CBDC system is the degree of transaction privacy.
+Most central banks in advanced economies consider issuing central bank digital currencies (CBDCs) to address the declining use of cash as a means of payment and to position themselves against increased competition from Big Tech companies, cryptocurrencies, and stablecoins.
+One crucial design dimension of a CBDC is the degree of transaction privacy.
 Existing solutions are either prone to security concerns or do not provide full (cash-like) privacy.
 Moreover, it is often argued that a fully private payment system and, in particular, anonymous transactions cannot comply with anti-money laundering (AML) and countering the financing of terrorism (CFT) regulation.
 In this paper, we follow a design science research approach (DSR) to develop and evaluate a holistic software-based CBDC system that supports fully private transactions and addresses regulatory constraints.
-To this end, we employ zero-knowledge proofs (ZKP) to impose limits on fully private payments.
+To this end, we employ zero-knowledge proofs (ZKPs) to enforce limits on fully private payments.
 Thereby, we are able to address regulatory constraints without disclosing any transaction details to third parties.
-We evaluate our artifact in interviews with leading economic, legal, and technical experts and find that a regulatorily compliant CBDC system that supports full (cash-like) privacy is feasible.
+We evaluate our artifact through interviews with leading economic, legal, and technical experts and find that a regulatorily compliant CBDC system based on ZKPs that supports full (cash-like) privacy is feasible.

 Keywords: Anonymity, CBDC, Compliance, Design Science, Digital Identity, Digital Wallet, Electronic Cash, Payment System, Privacy by Design, Regulation, Self-Sovereign Identity, Zero-Knowledge Proof